JFK24/zeppr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The zeppr package for R provides a collection of functions to process plant protection data.
+The `zeppr` package for R provides a collection of functions to process plant protection data.
 It is actually made for a particular institute but it may be useful for more persons.
 It is a beta version provided AS IS without any guaranty or support.
 It is available for non-commercial use at your own risks.
-Contact me for commercial use.
+Commercial users may contact the package developer.

 ## Installation